How much money do college and university presidents make?

 It's unclear how much Gay will earn in her downsized role at Harvard, or how much she'll be compensated for her six months in the role of president.

-Gay's predecessor, Harvard University President Lawrence S. Bacow, earned more than $1.3 million in 2021, according to the student newspaper.
+Gay's predecessor as president of Harvard, Lawrence S. Bacow, earned more than $1.3 million in 2021, according to the student newspaper.

-Harvard did not immediately respond to CBS MoneyWatch's inquiry into Gay's compensation.
+Harvard did not immediately respond to CBS MoneyWatch's request for information about Gay's compensation.

 How much do other college presidents earn?

 The outlet compiled the list based on the Internal Revenue Service's Form 990 for tax-exempt organizations.
-A university president's total compensation reflects their base pay from the institution, bonus pay, health and other benefits, as well as any other compensation, which can include housing expenses, club dues and more.
+A university president's total compensation reflects their base pay, bonus, health and other benefits, as well as any other compensation, which can include housing expenses, club dues and more.

-By contrast, Christopher Eisgruber, president of the No. 1 ranked Princeton University, makes just over $1 million a year.

-These were the top-earning private college presidents in 2020, according to The Chronicle of Higher Education:
+These were the top-earning private college presidents in 2020, along with their annual comp, according to The Chronicle of Higher Education:

 In 2022, the top-earning public college presidents included: